blocksds/awesome-blocksds/README.md

   3D applications.
 - [µLibrary](https://github.com/AntonioND/ulibrary): Library to develop 2D
   applications using the 3D hardware of the DS.
+- [wifikb](https://github.com/headshot2017/wifikb): Library that allows you to use your PC's keyboard to type text on your DS homebrew.

 ## Ports of libraries to NDS